Once upon a time over 30 years ago...

 "Unlike today (with modern screening and diagnostic technology), even with our huge parental concern, 22 months passed before an official diagnosis was be made.
 Finally it was confirmed that Elizabeth was indeed profoundly deaf.

 "In the meantime, we were sure that Elizabeth couldn’t hear.
-As there was no help or support forthcoming locally, we discovered The John Tracy Clinic in California, beginning their Correspondence Course for parents of deaf babies when Elizabeth was just nine months old, long before she was officially diagnosed.
+As there was no help or support forthcoming locally, we discovered The John Tracy Center in California, beginning their Correspondence Course for parents of deaf babies when Elizabeth was just nine months old, long before she was officially diagnosed.